Allan Simonsen: Barcelona

 Simonsen spent three successful seasons with Barcelona.
 In his first Barcelona season, Simonsen was the top goal scorer of the team with ten goals in 32 games, as Barcelona finished in fourth place in the 1979–80 La Liga season.
 The following season saw several new players at Barcelona, and the club won the 1981 Copa del Rey.
-Simonsen's ten goals saw him as third top goalscorer behind new players Quini (20) and Bernd Schuster (11), as Barcelona finished in fifth place in the 1980–81 La Liga.
-Simonsen was second goal scorer behind Quini, as the club finished second in the 1981–82 La Liga.
+Simonsen's ten goals saw him as third top goalscorer behind new players Quini (20) and Bernd Schuster (11), as Barcelona finished in fifth place in the 1980–81 La Liga season.
+Simonsen was second goal scorer behind Quini, as the club finished second in the 1981–82 La Liga season.
 He also helped Barcelona reach the final of the continental 1981–82 European Cup Winners' Cup competition.
 In the 2–1 final victory against Standard Liège, Simonsen scored the deciding goal on a header to help Barcelona lift the trophy.

 Charlton Athletic

 When Barcelona signed Argentinian forward Diego Maradona in 1982, Spanish league restrictions meant Simonsen was to compete with Maradona and Bernd Schuster for only two places allowed for foreign players in each starting line-up.
 Simonsen saw it as a personal insult, and asked Barcelona for his contract to be annulled.
 He made a shock move to English Second Division side Charlton Athletic for £300,000 in October 1982.
 He rejected offers from Real Madrid and Tottenham Hotspur, in order to play for a club with less stress and attention.
 Despite scoring nine times in 16 appearances, the club had trouble funding his transfer and wages after three months, and he was put up for sale.
+His £1,300 per week wages had not been paid, and as a result, he was free to leave the club for nothing.
 Simonsen then chose to return to his childhood club VB in 1983.

-Vejle BK
+Return to Vejle

 He missed the last half of the 1984 season for VB because of an injury he sustained at the 1984 European Championship, but the club managed to win the 1984 Danish championship without him.
 He returned as a profile of the top-flight Danish 1st Division, but never reached his former form.
 Simonsen retired from football in 1989 at age 37, and played his last game for VB in November 1989.
 He played a total 282 games and scored 104 goals, including 208 games and 89 goals in the league, for Vejle Boldklub.